Sunday 5th June 2016

 Thursday 2nd and Friday 3rd June 2016

-After my long walk the previous day I was happy that I’d planned a rest for the following day which I spent in and around Balmoral, the Scottish home of the Royal Family.
+After my long walk the previous day I was happy to have planned a rest the following day which I spent in and around Balmoral, the Scottish home of the Royal Family.
 After a visit to the nearby Royal Lochnagar distillery, I made my way back to the gates of Balmoral and hitched a ride on the provided transport into the estate where I followed the excellent audio guide around the grounds.
-When I had left Braemar the sun had been shining warmly under clear blue skies so I hadn’t worn a coat or brought any warm clothing, however when I came out of the distillery I found that it had clouded over and for the rest of the day it was quite cold prompting me to keep moving throughout the tour so that I completed it within a couple of hours.
+When I had left Braemar the sun had been shining warmly under clear blue skies so I hadn’t worn a coat or brought any warm clothing, however when I came out of the distillery I found that it had clouded over and for the rest of the day it was quite cold which prompted me to keep moving throughout the tour so that I completed it within a couple of hours.
 For the rest of the afternoon I undertook a brisk walk around the estate visiting several cairns constructed for Queen Victoria’s children.
-This was an enjoyable walk through the woodland and up the hills south of the castle, and finally ended back at the castle where I finished my visit with a walk back to the gates.
+This was an enjoyable walk through the woodland and up the hills south of the castle until I finally returned to the castle where I finished my visit with a walk back to the gates.

-Despite the overcast and rather cold weather, this was a relaxing day and prepared me for the next day when the weather was no better.
-Returning to Balmoral I took a road around the estate through Easter Balmoral, past a policeman on sentry duty and through woodland close to where I’d been walking the previous afternoon.
+Despite the overcast and rather cold weather, this was a relaxing day and prepared me for the next when the weather was no better.
+I returned to Balmoral and took a road around the estate through Easter Balmoral, past a policeman on sentry duty and through woodland close to where I’d been walking the previous afternoon.
 Three years ago I had walking from Braemar to Glen Doll on the edge of the Cairngorms National Park with the intention of climbing the two hills that overlook the valley: Mayar and Driesh.
-However, I hadn’t planned enough time for the climb so I had to leave Glen Doll the following morning without the opportunity to explore the valley.
+However, I hadn’t planned enough time for the climb so I left Glen Doll the following morning without having the opportunity to explore the valley.
 When planning this holiday I quickly made Glen Doll a target with an extra day planned to ensure that those hills were climbed.
-In order to provide a difference to last time I had decided to reverse the direction of the routes that I had previously taken into and out of Glen Doll, so I was now retracing my steps of three years ago out of the woods and towards Lochnagar.
+In order to provide a difference to last time I decided to reverse the direction of the routes that I had previously taken into and out of Glen Doll, so I was now retracing my steps of three years ago out of the woods and towards Lochnagar.

 Thursday, 7 July 2016